Coming to grips with network performance management in an extensive network requires constant vigilance.

 Papertrail is a log analyzer for Windows that automatically scans through your log data.
 When scanning log data you can select what information you want the scan results to display.
 For instance, you can choose whether scans contain IP addresses, email addresses, GUID/UUID, HTTP(s) URLs, domains, hosts, file names, and quoted text.

 One focus of Papertrail is event resolution.
-To help you find the cause of security events more quickly, you can filter log events by time, origin, or a custom field of your choice.
+To help you find the cause of network security events more quickly, you can filter log events by time, origin, or a custom field of your choice.
 Filtering logs in this manner allows you to eliminate irrelevant data and focus on the most significant data.

 Another similar filtering option offered by Papertrail allows you to detect trends in log data.
 You can filter events by source, data, severity level, facility, or message contents.
 Once the filtered search is complete you will be able to view a graph of the results at the bottom of the screen.